 - to ensure that the animals who stay at our shelter are safe, happy, and healthy while they await new homes.

 The staff and volunteers of the Terre Haute Humane Society believe that education plays a vital role in the care of animals.
 Therefore, a variety of Outreach Programs have been instituted throughout the community.
 These include visits to classrooms, day care facilities, and senior citizen centers.
-For more information or to arrange an Outreach Program, please visit our Humane Education page.
 We believe that these goals, when met, will make for a healthier, happier community, not only for our two-legged residents, but our four-legged ones as well.

 The Terre Haute Humane Society handles many types of animal-related concerns in Vigo County.
 Our responsibilities include stray animals, owner-relinquished animals, animals from city and county animal control officers and animal bite quarantines.
 Our responsibilities do not include animal abuse complaints, stray animal pick-ups, animal rescues and wildlife re-habilitation or relocation, but we try to direct callers to the proper authorities for these needs.